benbyford/global-citizen-party/README.md

-# global-citizen-party
+# Global Citizen Party

-Manifesto for a new global political party
+## Manifesto for a new global political party

+- Free education